-- How much are treatments at your center?Acupuncture Treatments are $70/session or 4 sessions for $260 when paying in advance.
+- How much are treatments at your center?Acupuncture Treatments are $75/session or 4 sessions for $280 when paying in advance.
 There are no extra fees for the initial consultation and treatment.

-We also offer a sliding-scale, Community Acupuncture clinic for $20-$45/treatment based on what you can personally afford.
+We also offer a Community Acupuncture clinic for $35/treatment.
 A brief private consultation is provided and treatments are then performed in comfortable chairs in our open space.

 - Do you accept insurance?The majority of insurance companies do not cover acupuncture and those that do only cover certain conditions or reimburse low amounts.
 In an effort to keep our treatment fees low and provide you with the best service, we do not directly bill insurance companies.
 We will, however, provide you with a receipt with the required medical coding so that you may submit it to your insurer for a reimbursement – which some offer.
 If your insurance does not cover acupuncture, you may be able to use a health savings account which will allow you to save money tax free and use it for medical expenses outside of your coverage such as acupuncture, eye care, etc. You should contact your insurance company and/or banking institution with questions about these plans.